scottgigante/DEMaP/README.rst

     cd DEMaP
     pip install .[scripts]

-To run the Splatter simulation, you will need to have R and the Python package `rpy2`_ installed.
+To run the Splatter simulation, you will need to have R >=3.4 and the Python package `rpy2`_ installed.
+(Note: if running R 3.4, you will need to install Splatter 1.8 from Bioconductor 3.9: see `<https://www.bioconductor.org/install/#Legacy>`_ for details.)

 .. _`rpy2`: https://bitbucket.org/rpy2/rpy2/src/default/